crlngn/crlngn-ui/README.md

 **Carolingian UI** is free to use and distribute under MIT License.
 If you reuse my code, please add mention to the original repo.

 I am very opinionated about this module's look and feel, as it was created for my own use, and I overwrite some other modules' fonts and colors to look more uniform with mine.
 My setup of modules is relatively lean, with only ~40 quality of life modules.
 If the aesthetics are too off or the module is too niche, I might not be interested in working on compatibility for it.
-That being said, I've specifically tested some modules by user request, and adapted their styling.
+That being said, I've specifically tested some modules by user request, and adapted their styling, and you may request support for specific modules if you are a member on Patreon.

+**Compatibility:**
+- v1.x: Foundry VTT version 12.328+
+- v2.x: Foundry VTT version 13.341+
+- Mostly tested with DnD5e 4.x - 5.x.
+Should work with other systems, but modules for those systems remain untested.
+- Localization: English, Brazilian Portuguese, Chinese, Italian.
+Thanks to [yyzitai](https://github.com/yyzitai) for contributions to the Chinese language files.

 ### MODULE COMPATIBILITY (A-Z):
 I've adapted or adjusted many modules to go well with Carolngian UI - mostly those that might be particularly affected by changes in the UI.
 Check the  compatibility trcker for v13.